Legends of America

 Over 50% of your wardrobe is purple.

-You've been hit by enough tornados to know there is no such thing as Oz
+Enough tornados have hit you to know there is no such thing as Oz

-Salina, Basehor, Schoenchen, Kechi, Olathe, Chautauqua and Osawatomie.
+You can correctly pronounce Salina, Basehor, Schoenchen, Kechi, Olathe, Chautauqua, and Osawatomie.

 You're ready to shoot the next person who asks about Toto or Dorothy